rsveldema/dist_build/README.md

     python syncer.py
 ```

-On your developmentn machine, instead of calling cl.exe directly, prefix it with dist_build like so:
+On your development machine, instead of calling cl.exe directly, prefix it with dist_build like so:

 ```bash